 Carnival—the four-day, no-holds-barred public festival leading up to Lent—is when Barranquilla shines the brightest.

-During Carnival, petty crime it is at its peak due to the large influx of outsiders.
-To that end, it's very important to never set down your drink or accept a drink from someone you don’t know; it’s also a good idea to take minimal belongings and to keep a close eye on those that you do bring along.
-With just a little caution though, Barranquilla can be just as safe as Colombia as a whole.
+During Carnival, petty crime is at its peak due to the large influx of outsiders.
+To that end, locals say it's important to never set down your drink or accept a drink from someone you don’t know.
+It's also a good idea to pack light and to keep a close eye on what you do bring (leave anything of value at home!).

 For further peace of mind, it’s a great idea to save these numbers to your phone before your trip to Colombia!